gaultier/blog/advent_of_code_5.md

 ```

 A few interesting things here: `_` allows us to match anything, so the first
-case could just be replaced by a simple check to see if the second list is
+case is equivalent to checking if the second list is
 empty.
 Additionally, we can bind variables to our patterns: we do that in the
 second case, binding the first element of the first list to `a`, and the fist
 element of the second list to `b`, and summing the two.